lanl-ansi/generalized-fragility-model/docs/PowerPoleWindStress.md

 ## Model Formulation

-Quick summary of pole fragility:
+Quick outline of pole fragility:

 probability of failure = the cumulative normal distribution of the pole strength (given mean and standard deviations) evaluated at the pole tensile stress